 The Council fully appreciates the importance of monitoring the activity and resultant performance of its appointed external fund manager.
-In order to aid this assessment, the Council has appointed Link Group & Arlingclose to monitor the performance of some of these funds and is provided with a suite of regular reporting.
+In order to aid this assessment, the Council has appointed Link Group to monitor the performance of some of these funds and is provided with a suite of regular reporting.
 This includes:

-- Measuring the external manager's performance on a periodic and ongoing basis. - Monitoring and impact assessment (where appropriate) of investment decisions made by the manager, in light of portfolio positioning as well as general economic and specific market background. - Comparing fund manager performance against fund guidelines, benchmark, and target return (where applicable). - Comparing fund manager performance against the Council's threshold for market risk and the degree of volatility in returns it is willing to accept in its risk-reward relationship
+- Measuring the external manager's performance on a periodic and ongoing basis. - Monitoring and impact assessment (where appropriate) of investment decisions made by the manager, considering the portfolio positioning as well as general economic and specific market background. - Comparing fund manager performance against fund guidelines, benchmark, and target return (where applicable). - Comparing fund manager performance against the Council's threshold for market risk and the degree of volatility in returns it is willing to accept in its risk-reward relationship

-In addition to formal reports, representatives of Link Group meet with representatives of the fund manager semi-annually to review performance, address any concerns, and gain a better understanding of the manager's future strategy and direction.
+In addition to formal reports, representatives of Link Group meet with representatives of the fund manager semi-annually.
+These meetings allow for additional scrutiny of the manager's activity as well as discussions on the outlook for the fund as well as wider markets.

-13: Investment performance / risk benchmarking
+14: Investment performance / risk benchmarking